 Traversing various jurisdictions, legal cultures and disciplines requires us to pay attention to the change in the form, or transformation, of law, its authority, practices and the relation it forges with its subjects.
 At the same time, it calls for self-reflexivity; we need to attend to how the ways in which we conduct our legal scholarship and practices are transformed.

 Transgression is commonly perceived as a form of trespass—a crossing that is legally unacceptable.
 It assumes a dichotomy, a threshold that separates the legally acceptable from the unacceptable.
 Actively engaging with transgression, either cooperatively by submitting to the unacceptable, or combatively by challenging the unacceptable, invites us to re-imagine our relationship with law.

-We invite submissions on varied issues, including (but not limited to):
+Thinking broadly with translation, transformation and transgression broadly, we invite submissions on issues, including (but not limited to):

 - Lost in translation?: What happens when law does not have a vocabulary to address a problem, for example, in AI regulation and biotechnology?
 How do we translate social issues into a legal question and what forms of legal relations are established?
 What does it mean for the law to adopt an eco-centric vocabulary?

 - Approaching law “on the move”: How do interdisciplinary and transdisciplinary approaches to law transform our engagement with law?
 How to translate one material form of law to another, for example, through the digitisation of law?
 How do we “transgress” colonial laws by addressing colonial legal languages, authorities and practices in post-colonial societies?
 How do we “transgress” neo-liberal laws in contemporary society?
 How do these transgressions then transform legal relations and responsibilities?